How can drench-resistant worms be kept out of your property?

 Keeping drench-resistant worms out of your property is part of sustainable worm control.

 Assume that purchased sheep are carrying worms with some degree of drench resistance to one or more drench groups.
 See Drench groups and actives.

-2. Quarantine the sheep after treatment.
+- Quarantine the sheep after treatment.

-Provide adequate feed and water.
+- Provide adequate feed and water.

-Keep this paddock free of sheep, goats or alpacas for at least 3 months in summer or 6 months in cooler months.
+- If feasible, keep this paddock free of sheep, goats or alpacas for at least 3 months in summer or 6 months in cooler months.

-4. WormTest the imported sheep 10–14 days after drenching for added confidence that treatment was successful.
+- WormTest the imported sheep 10–14 days after drenching for added confidence that treatment was successful.